kexin-zhang/airbnb-vs-hotels/data/README.md

 * amadeus_address
 * amadeus_amenities: list of hotel amenities from amadeus
 * amadeus_awards: list of awards that the hotel has won
+* location_cell: the voronoi cell that this hotel belongs to

 `hotels<check in date>_to_<check out date>.json`: Pricing information for each hotel for the check in and check out date.
 All data was scraped on 2017-11-16.
 List of hotel dictionaries with the following attributes:
 * rooms: list of dictionaries with information about the room type and the price of the room
 * property_code: this corresponds with the amadeus_code field in the other files

+`location_cell_centers.csv`: Coordinates for the center of voronoi cells
+* location_cell: location cell ID
+* lat
+* lon

 `reviews<x>.jl` TripAdvisor reviews for each hotel (on Dropbox) Reviews are in json lines format - each line in the file is a JSON with the following review information